231jk0/vscode-typescript-sorter/README.md

-# test-extension README
+# typescript-sorter README

-This is the README for your extension "test-extension".
+This is the README for your extension "typescript-sorter".
 After writing up a brief description, we recommend including the following sections.

 ## Features